Maxuss/apex/README.md

 # Introduction

+## This fork is made purely to fix a bug with colab not wanting to work with apex

 This repository holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
 Some of the code here will be included in upstream Pytorch eventually.